Republic of South Maluku: Presidents

-Dr. Chris Soumokil J.D. was the RMS president in 1954 who went into hiding and led the armed guerrilla struggle on Seram island.
+Chris Soumokil was the RMS president in 1954 who went into hiding and led the armed guerrilla struggle on Seram island.
 He was only captured by the Indonesian Army in Ceram on 2 December 1962.
 Brought to trial before a military tribunal in Jakarta, he was sentenced to death and executed under President Suharto's rule on 12 April 1966.

-The first president in exile was Prof. Johan Manusama (1966–1993).
+The first president in exile was Johan Manusama (1966–1993).

-The government-in-exile continues to exist, with Frans Tutuhatunewa M.D. as head of state (1993–2010).
+The government-in-exile continues to exist, with Frans Tutuhatunewa as head of state (1993–2010).
 However it no longer advocates violent action towards either the Netherlands or Indonesia.
 The president in exile has said that the young generations should focus on their education and development opportunities in the Netherlands if they want to potentially support and develop the South Moluccas.

 John Wattilete became RMS president in April 2010.
 He is the first to come from the second generation of Moluccans in the Netherlands and is regarded as more pragmatic than previous leaders.